PankaJJakhar/Salesforce-SimpleQueueService/README.md

 ## Components

-1. QueueMessage__c : Custom Object
+1. QueueMessage__c: Custom Object
-1. QueueConfiguration__mdt : Custom Metadata
+1. QueueConfiguration__mdt: Custom Metadata
-1. QueueScheduler : Schedules the Queueing activity asynchronously
+1. QueueSchedulerJob: Schedules the Queueing activity asynchronously
-1. Queue : Reads the QueueConfiguration__mdt and accordingly distribute the Queue Messages to its respective handlers to process
+1. Queue: Reads the QueueConfiguration__mdt and accordingly distribute the Queue Messages to its respective handlers to process

 ## How it works?